 U-Pick Apples at Scott’s Orchard

-When: Thursdays, Fridays, and Saturdays in September & October from 8AM – 4PM
+When: Thursdays, Fridays, Saturdays, & Sundays in September & October from 8AM – 4PM

 Where: 2163 Scott Road, Hazel Green, AL 35750 (map)

 Cost: Admission is $3-5 | Half-peck $5, Full-peck $8